-Just work on this one item, or at most a few, until you can nail it.
+Work on this one item, or at most a few, until you can nail it.

 Then move on.

-If you think that you won’t progress fast enough to achieve your goals, think about it this way.
+If you think you won’t progress fast enough to achieve your goals, think about it this way.

-That is huge growth on the instrument in one year.
+That is huge growth in one year.

 Slowing Down the Tempo

-By slowing the tempo down, you will notice all your bad habits, fix them, and prevent new ones from grabbing hold in your playing.
+By slowing the tempo down, you notice all your bad habits, fix them, and prevent new ones from grabbing hold in your playing.

 Developing Concentration With Slow Practice